My name is Joey-Elijah Sneddon and I used to be a hardware stat hound.

 From being able to recite the relative speed of my processor’s front-side bus and the prefetch buffer depth of the RAM on my GPU, to knowing more useful information, like the BIOS version of my motherboard: if I could learn it, I would.

-Indulging my fixation for technical trivia during my Windows days was easy thanks to a freeware application called CPU-Z. This handy utility often armed me with the info I needed to track down a missing motherboard driver or ensure I was ordering the correct RAM for an upgrade.
+Indulging my fixation for technical trivia during my Windows days was easy thanks to a freeware application called CPU-Z. This handy utility armed me with all the info I needed to track down a missing motherboard driver or ensure I was ordering the correct RAM for an upgrade.

 As I got into Linux I largely stopped obsessing over clock speeds, cache sizes and I/O rates.
 But Linux, ever more versatile when it comes to accessing this sort of information, meant I was never more than a few commands away from finding out what I needed to know, when I needed to know.